777 East Wisconsin Avenue, | Milwaukee | WI | 53202-5306

 The candidate will join the intellectual property department in the IP litigation practice group.
 Must hold a J.D. degree from a top-tier, ABA-approved law school and be in good standing and an active member of the California Bar.
 Should have 3-6 years of patent li...

-The candidate will join the pre-eminent, national intellectual property electronics practice group.
-The ideal candidate should have 3-8 years of experience and holding an advanced degree in Electrical Engineering, Computer Science, or a related field, and have strong patent pr...
+The candidate will join the intellectual property electronics practice group.
+Should have 3-8 years of experience and holding an advanced degree in Electrical Engineering, Computer Science, or a related field, and have strong patent prosecution skills.
+The candidate should pre...

 New Legal Jobs in Last 7 Days